Advanced Placement and Advanced Courses Information

-A student and his/her parent may request removal from a Pre-AP/AP class no later than the end of the progress report date of the second grading period as long as: the student does not have any zeroes in the course, the student attended tutorials, the teacher has made parent contact, and the teacher agrees that the student is struggling.
-If a student is removed from a PreAP/AP course, their transfer grade will be provided to the new teacher.
+A student and his/her parent may request removal from an Advanced/AP class no later than the end of the progress report date of the second grading period as long as: the student does not have any zeroes in the course, the student attended tutorials, the teacher has made parent contact, and the teacher agrees that the student is struggling.
+If a student is removed from an Advanced/AP course, their transfer grade will be provided to the new teacher.
 In addition, schedule changes are also contingent upon the availability of space in an equivalent content area classroom, and may result in the student's schedule being rearranged.

 Late Work Policy: